This post was last updated on December 14, 2023 by srinivas krishnaswamy

 And Rulers of the earth are out on their expedition with a desire for victory.

+This is an obvious recommendation if you have come here searching for ayurvedic seasonal guidelines to tackle hemanta ritu in english.
 The texts strongly exhort us to stay away from the cold winds of winter and to stay in well-heated inner parts of the buildings.
-Moreover, all our beddings and seats should be well wrapped with thick, winter-appropriate materials and we should also wear heavy warm clothes.
+Our bed linen and other linen should be with thick, winter-appropriate materials and we should also wear heavy warm clothes.
+Layering clothing is a particularly good strategy to avoid aggravating cold and vata dosha in the body.

 Further, Acharya Charka also says that in Hemanta, we should avoid foods and drinks that are very light & tend to aggravate vata-dosha.
 We should also avoid fasting in winters.